-Interest rates will vary based on the amount of the down payment and length of financing.
+Interest rates will vary based on the amount of the down payment and the length of financing.
 In certain cases with short-term financing (1 – 2 years), no interest rate is applied.
 However, the longer the financing, the more likely the seller will seek to apply an interest rate on the money being loaned.
 Local banks currently lend at an interest rate of 10-15% so that the interest rate will be more competitive than the bank’s rate.

 It is also essential that the buyer firmly understands their own financial standing before exploring Owner Financing options:

-- What amount could you potentially use as a down payment to purchase a property?
+- What amount could you use as a down payment to purchase a property?

-- What amount could you pay on a monthly, bi-monthly, quarterly, or annual basis to pay the remaining balance?
+- What amount could you pay monthly, bi-monthly, quarterly, or annually to pay the remaining balance?

 - If you were to lose your job or suffer a financial loss, is this an amount that you could continue to pay?

-Having a firm understanding of your financial position will allow your Real Estate Agent to search for properties with sellers that would be open to what you can offer.
+Having a firm understanding of your financial position will allow your Real Estate Agent to search for properties with sellers who would be open to what you can offer.

 Again, unlike a bank, there is no fixed structure with Owner Financing.
-Communicating your financial position to your Real Estate Agent will allow them to not only help you find an appropriate property but also aid them in the creation of a unique deal structure that works for both parties.
+Communicating your financial position to your Real Estate Agent will allow them to help you find an appropriate property and also aid them in the creation of a unique deal structure that works for both parties.

 Is Owner Financing Safe?

 Yes!
-Owner Financing utilizes the same legal instruments that are used when a bank provides financing to a buyer.
+Owner Financing utilizes the same legal instruments used when a bank provides financing to a buyer.
 The documents that are commonly used for owner financing are:

 - The promise of Sale (Promesa de Venta) shows that a deposit has been paid towards the purchase of the property and that there is a legally binding agreement between the buyer and seller.
 All of the terms, dates, and penalties are outlined in the Promise of Sale.